SigireddyBalasai/whatpack.py/CODE_OF_CONDUCT.md

-**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals.
+**Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,  harassment of an individual, or aggression toward or disparagement of classes of individuals. and the agression with any of the officials and trying to harm

 **Consequence**: A permanent ban from any sort of public interaction within the community.